kizniche/Mycodo/docker/README.md

 -  Once the virtual machine reboots, the Raspbian desktop should load and present a graphical setup to finish installing Raspbian.
 Follow the prompts to complete the install.
 -  At this point is is recommended to open a terminal and run ```sudo apt update && sudo apt upgrade``` to upgrade your system software to the latest version (if you haven't already done this in the graphical setup).

-#### Installing Mycodo with Docker
+#### Install Mycodo in Docker containers

-Open a terminal in Raspbian and run the following commands to retrieve and extract the latest Mycodo release.
+Open a terminal in Raspbian and run the following commands.

+##### Retrieve and extract the latest Mycodo release

 ```shell script
 sudo apt-get install -y jq